 - 4. Characterize historical, current, and emerging aspects of information organizations and information producers. - 5.
 Distinguish and apply multiple and emerging approaches to the organization of information. - 6.
-Analyze the interaction of individual characteristics and social factors with information environments.
-Identify, evaluate, synthesize, and disseminate information for a variety of communities and users.
-Demonstrate the interaction between information users and information resources and how to improve that interaction. - 7.
+Analyze the interactions between individual characteristics and social factors with information environments.
+Identify, evaluate, synthesize, and disseminate information for a variety of users and communities.
+Demonstrate the interaction between information users and information resources and show how to improve that interaction. - 7.
 Apply current management and leadership theories and practices in the creation, administration, and assessment of services. - 8.
 Demonstrate competency with current information technologies. - 9.
 Demonstrate professional communication skills, work behaviors, and respect for diversity. - 10.
 Critique and construct library, archive, and information science research.